The Reunion Nobody Saw Coming — Modern Paraphrase | fresh.bible

 Then the man said, 'Here's how I'll know you're honest: leave one brother with me, take grain for your families, and go.
 But bring your youngest brother back to me.
 Then I'll know you're not spies, and I'll release your brother, and you can trade freely in the land.'"

 Notice what they left out of the story.
-They didn't tell they'd been thrown in prison for three days.
+They didn't tell Jacob they'd been thrown in prison for three days.
 They didn't mention the part where they confessed their guilt about to each other.
-They told their father the version that made them look the least responsible.
+They told their the version that made them look the least responsible.
 Some patterns die hard.

 Then things got worse.
 As they emptied their sacks, every single one of them found his bundle of money inside.
 All of them.
 When saw it, fear swept through the whole family.

-And broke.
+And Jacob broke.

-"You have taken my children from me. is gone.
+"You have taken my children from me.
+Joseph is gone.
 Simeon is gone.
 And now you want to take Benjamin?
 Everything is against me."

-Reuben tried to reassure him with a desperate :
+tried to reassure him with a desperate :

 "You can kill my two sons if I don't bring Benjamin back.
 Put him in my hands.
 I'll bring him back to you."

-But wouldn't budge:
+But Jacob wouldn't budge:

 "My son will not go down with you.
 His brother is dead, and he's the only one I have left.
-If something happens to him on the road — you would send this old man to in grief."
+If something happens to him on the road — you would send this old man to Sheol in grief."

 And that's where the chapter ends.
 No resolution.
 No reunion.
 Just a broken old man clutching the one son he can't bear to lose, a brother locked up in an Egyptian prison, nine brothers carrying secret guilt, and a governor sitting in his palace — weeping when no one was looking.

-had the power to end this at any moment.
+Joseph had the power to end this at any moment.
 One sentence — "I'm your brother" — and the whole thing is over.
 But he didn't.
 Not yet.
 Because sometimes God's works on a timeline that doesn't make sense to anyone in the middle of it.
 The brothers needed to feel the weight of what they'd done before they could receive what was coming.
 And what was coming was better than anything they could have imagined.